 Do gaming laptops have better sound?

-Some gamers like to use headphones or headsets, especially in multi-player settings, but if you don’t anticipate spending your time donning ear defenders you should still find that modern gaming laptops run quieter today.
+Some gamers like to use headphones or headsets, especially in multiplayer games, but if you don’t anticipate spending your time donning ear defenders you should still find that modern gaming laptops run quieter today.
 Which means you may get to appreciate the built-in stereo speakers.

 Some sport brand badges to suggest bespoke audio systems - we’ve seen B&O, Dynaudio, Harman, Klipsch and Onkyo put their names to tinny laptop speakers - although in our experience, these are more window dressing, with some of the best-sounding laptops bearing no fancy badges.

 Battery life and other considerations